Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 ## Removed support for .NET Standard

 .NET Standard support was removed in NServiceBus version 8.
 Instead, NServiceBus targets .NET Framework 4.7.2 and .NET 6 directly (read more about the [supported frameworks and platforms](/nservicebus/upgrades/supported-platforms.md)).
 While this should have no direct impact on endpoint executables, shared message contract assemblies that target .NET Standard might need to be adjusted.
+This is not affecting  message contract assemblies which are not referencing the NServiceBus assembly and use [unobtrusive mode](/nservicebus/messaging/unobtrusive-mode.md).
+These message contracts can continue to target .NET Standard.
 Refer to the [updating message contracts](message-contracts.md) page for more details.

 ## Transport configuration